 Despite famously losing his treasure and baggage train to The Wash around the Sutton Bridge area, King John’s rein did leave the county with one of its finest treasures, one of the four surviving original Magna Carta charters.
 And the legal rights enshrined in this charter were illustrated in the Castle’s later and current use as a crown court.

-The Castle, which was also used as a prison, has undergone a £22 million renovation project and this included a vault to preserve the Magna Carta.
+The Castle, which was also used as a prison, underwent a £22m renovation project and this included a vault to preserve the Magna Carta.
 We also owe a debt to the Normans for constructing another building which has gone on to dominate the skyline around Lincoln for centuries.

 Lincoln Cathedral was built in around 1072 on the orders of William the Conquerer and has survived fire and earthquake to become one of the county’s most majestic buildings, which was used as a stand-in for Westminster Abbey in the Da Vinci Code movie.